alvinadjei/Eyeblink/README.md

   </li>
   <li>
     When the experiment is over, the data will be saved to two CSV files in the <code>Data/</code> directory.
-Each file will have the timestamp when it was saved in the name.
+Each file will have the timestamp when it was saved in its name.
 The CSV saved to <code>Data/FEC/</code> has three columns: "Timestamp", "Trial #", and "FEC".
 It contains the timestamp, trial number, and fraction of eye closure, or FEC, in each frame.
 The CSV saved to <code>Data/stim/</code> has two columns: "Trial #" and "CS Timestamp", containing the timestamp at which each trial's conditioned stimulus (in our case, the tone that plays before the airpuff) begins.
   </li>